GUIDELINES FOR AUTHORS

 Figures

-Drawings, graphs and photographs included in the paper are called figures.
+Drawings, graphs, schematic diagram and photographs included in the paper are called figures.
 Figures must be placed after the citation in the text (Fig. 1), and must be included in separate source files.
 Each image must be recorded in a separate graphic file of appropriate resolution and format (JPG, PNG, TIFF, PDF) and additionally in formats that allow editing of the object (e.g. Excel charts).
 For graphs, descriptions next to the x, y axes must begin with an uppercase letter, and units must be given after the comma (e.g. “Harmonic frequency, Hz”).
 The titles of the figures (in Polish and English), placed under the graphic elements, must be numbered (Arabic numerals).
 Include the name of the author of the illustration and the source from which it was taken (if permission for publication was obtained).

 Rycina 1.
 Krzywe skuteczności uszkodzeń termicznych………………………………………